sheend/blast/README.md

 To run a unit test in Android Studio:
 - Click on Build Variants on the bottom left corner
 - Select `Android Instrumentation Tests` or `Unit Tests` as the Test Artifact: we have both kinds of tests
-- Navigate to a test file i.e. `ExampleUnitTest.java`
+- Navigate to a test file i.e. `EventTest.java`
 - Right click on the class name and click 'Run ExampleUnitTest'

 To run our test coverage tool, select all of our tests, right click, and choose "Run with Coverage."